Jack Emanuel: Trial of murderers

-In the aftermath of the killing police patrols were increased in the Kabaira area.
+In the aftermath of the killing, police patrols were increased in the Kabaira area.
 Villagers, including the elderly, women and children, were beaten, gardens deliberately trampled and pigs killed.
-The police brought in many villagers for questioning and some were torture; at the subsequent trial the Chief Justice of the territory refused to admit some confessions into evidence because of this.
+The police brought in many villagers for questioning and some were tortured; at the subsequent trial, the Chief Justice of the territory refused to admit some confessions into evidence because of this.
 The offices of the Motaungan Association, which advocated for native rights, were raided.
-Despite the association having tried to dissuade the residents of Kabaira from violence its leader, Joseph ToGigie, was arrested on suspicion of murder.
+Despite the association having tried to dissuade the residents of Kabaira from violence, its leader, Joseph ToGigie, was arrested on suspicion of murder.
 ToGigie was charged under rarely used laws that allowed the leaders of organisations to be indicted ex officio for crimes committed by their members.
 A magistrate later dismissed the charges as there was no actual evidence of ToGigie's involvement in the crime.

 The police indicted 21 Tolai men for offences related to the death of Emmanuel.
 The territory's Department of Law, whose officers read the police reports, recommended that only five men should face charges for the murder but the Australian government insisted that a larger number be tried.
 Some Europeans resident in the territory as well as some native inhabitants, particularly from the Highland regions, expressed the view that those accused should face summary execution without trial.

 Thirteen of the men were brought to trial at the Supreme Court (Note: The Supreme Court was the superior criminal court in the territory.
-In spite of its name it was not a court of final appeal; at the time of the trial appeals were made to the Full Court of the Supreme Court then to the High Court of Australia and, ultimately, to the Judicial Committee of the Privy Council.
+In spite of its name, it was not a court of final appeal; at the time of the trial, appeals were made to the Full Court of the Supreme Court then to the High Court of Australia and, ultimately, to the Judicial Committee of the Privy Council.
 The Supreme Court is analogous to the National Court in post-independence Papua New Guinea, rather than the Supreme Court of Papua New Guinea which is a court of final appeal.) in Rabaul in January 1972; the charges of four of the men were dismissed at the start of the proceedings.
 As the men's defences might result in them implicating each other they were entitled to separate representation and each was provided with a lawyer; eight public solicitors and eight barristers (including two Queen's Counsel, QCs) were provided by legal aid.
 Additionally, funding by public collection across Australia allowed two of the men to be represented privately and a Melbourne-based QC and a Brisbane-based junior barrister travelled to Raboul to represent their clients.
 They later withdrew from the case as the funding ran out.
 The prosecution case was made by a Brisbane-based QC and three legal officers.
 Many of the lawyers involved in the case had to be brought from Australia due to a lack of qualified people in the territory.